Skip to content

 Common use cases: purchase orders, policy acknowledgments, budget authorizations, project sign-offs, compliance confirmations, HR approvals.

-• Email and password logins are disabled org-wide
+• Email and password logins are turned off for regular members

-• Manual member invites are blocked - all users must come through your identity provider
+• Manual member invites are blocked, so all users come through your identity provider

 • Non-SSO login attempts redirect to your SAML login page

-For security details, see Compliance documentation on Mandatory Single Sign-On.
+For the full enforcement walk-through and recovery steps, see SSO enforcement and break-glass.
+For security background, see the Compliance documentation on Mandatory Single Sign-On.

 Here’s what happens when someone logs in via SSO: